alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

 ### 4. Transform: Analytics
 Take any "new" event data from the cleansed model and any "new" reference data from the raw model and transform it to the analytics model.

-For each of the three transformation steps, DBT tests must be implemented to ensure the transformations work as expected.

 ### Data Pipeline Step Co-ordination and Scheduling
 TODO